MDAnalysis/UserGuide/doc/source/contributing_code.rst

    .. versionadded:: X.Y.Z

-entry in its primary doc section.
 For parameters and attributes, we typically mention the new entity in a `versionchanged`_ section of the function or class (although a `versionadded`_ would also be acceptable).

 **Changes** are indicated with a `versionchanged`_ directive